Q: Who will review my submission, and how long will it take?

 Q: What happens if I don’t meet criteria for facilitation or no utility is interested?

-A: For any idea submitted to REV Connect, regardless of how far it proceeds in our process, we will provide feedback on how the idea can be improved.
+A: All ideas submitted to REV Connect will receive a response, either notifying those submissions that do not meet minimum requirements, notifying those that do not meet criteria for facilitation, or inviting those that do meet criteria to a consultation session.
 In some cases, we may invite the submitter to refine their idea and re-submit.
 In addition, REV Connect and NYSERDA can help identify other opportunities and programs that the submitter could pursue outside of REV Connect.

 Q: When will a utility select a third-party company through competitive procurement?
 Can a vendor propose an idea, refine it with REV Connect, pitch it to the utility, and then fail to be selected through a procurement?